Sponsorships and Opportunities

 The University of Hertfordshire offers a degree course in Aerospace Engineering with Flying Studies.
 The GdHFF has offered flying scholarships, as part of these studies, since 2007.
 The main purpose is to offer funds to help gain an Instrument Rating.
 Applicants must be from amongst those embarked on the degree course.
 One of these Scholarships is in the name of former Royal Air Squadron member, Professor John Houlder.
 The handsome trophies are awarded annually at Hatfield in April.

 Scholarships are awarded each year and managed by the British Microlight Aircraft Association (BMAA).
-These are awarded on merit with the aim to encourage students in the art of aviation.
+These are awarded on merit to those who cannot otherwise afford it, with the aim to encourage students in the art of aviation.

 The Ukraine Cadet Exchange